 - let you practice in forming and performing your negotiation strategy

-- teach you to manage your time in a SQE 2 mock station
+- teach you to manage your time in SQE mock stations

 - test your knowledge of the law and identify areas in need of revision.

-It will provide extra value to would-be solicitors if SQE2 simulations (mock interviews and advocacy sessions) are conducted by mentors trained to give personalised student feedback.
+It will provide extra value to would-be solicitors if SQE 2 simulations (SQE2 mocks such as mock interviews and advocacy sessions) are conducted by mentors trained to give personalised student feedback.

 That is especially true of mock advocacy stations: if your mock judge is a solicitor of England and Wales and at the same time a mentor familiar with the SQE methodology, she turns your mock station into an active and collaborative learning activity.

 Likewise, in written SQE 2 assessments, it seems important to apply your knowledge to solving the problems set out in the instructions.
 That will help aspiring solicitors test their legal knowledge, check for gaps in it, and turn to focused revision.

 None of the goals above can be accomplished if the superexam tasks are offered for self-assessment, if the tutor’s personalised feedback is substituted with suggested answers.
 On frequent occasions, we indeed receive requests from aspiring solicitors who have been given a task in legal writing, to provide them with a sample letter instead.
 This seems ineffective in skills training, not much different from rereading law books – which though being absolutely vital in building up knowledge, does not help with developing legal skills required for SQE 2.